realpython/discover-flask/7-transcript.md

 First we need to login, so let's just grab that from this previous test.
 Now write the response to logout.

 Okay.
 Now let's test.
 All pass.
 Let's go back to sublime real quick.
 Take a look at those last three tests.
 They smell bad, meaning - there are problems with them.
 First there's redundency in the actual code.
-We can write some helper functions to DRY out our code so that we are not repeating code.
+We can write some helper functions to DRY out our code so that we are not repeating code - but that's just  start.
 There's a few more issues, but they are a bit esoteric so I won't go over them.
 Since these test work, I'll leave them for now.
 We will be refactoring this in a futue video though.

 Let's move on.